arokettu/php-json/docs/options-objects.rst

 Options Objects
 ###############

-The library provides 2 classes to manipulate option sets in OOP way:
+The library provides 3 classes to manipulate option sets in OOP way:

 * ``Arokettu\Json\DecodeOptions`` for decoding
 * ``Arokettu\Json\EncodeOptions`` for encoding
+* ``Arokettu\Json\ValidateOptions`` for validating

-Objects of both classes are immutable.
+Objects of all classes are immutable.
 Any change creates a new instance.

 Constructors